softwareengel/softwareengel.github.io/_posts/2026-05-11-orthogonal-cut-3d-en.md

 # Algorithm Engineering - Case Study: From Technical OR Problem to 3D Cutting System in One Day

 How a technical operations research problem became a working prototype for orthogonal 3D cutting

+___
+Hint: this is a Sces Study to Check AI Possibilities.
+The real Product is already in Production , see :  https://softwareengel.de/verbesserung-bei-stahl-zuschnitt-durch-anpassung-und-integration-der-3d-verschnitt-optimierung/

 ---